 These hours of agency contact are minimum requirements to earn the desired credits and can be scheduled in any manner suitable to both the agency and the student.
 It is recommended, however, that students should not work less than 4-hour blocks of time, and ideally will be working 8-hour days.
-For example, a student completing a 15-credit internship should work 8 hours per day, 5 days per week, for 14 weeks to fulfill the 560-hour requirement.
-A student completing a 6-credit internship will ideally work 8 hours per day, 2 days per week, for 14 weeks to fulfill the 224-hour requirement.
-Although these schedules would be ideal, the student can arrange any combination of hours and days with the agency to fulfill the minimum number of required hours
+For example, a student doing a 15-credit internship should work 8 hours per day, 5 days per week, for 14 weeks to fulfill the 560-hour requirements.
+A student doing a 6-credit internship will ideally work 8 hours per day, 2 days per week, for 14 weeks to fulfill the 224-hour requirement.

-(within reason).
+Although these schedules would be ideal, the student can arrange any combination of hours and days and agency to fulfill the minimum number of required hours (within reason).